amiho-dev/TAD-Service-for-iOS/README.md

-# SUPER SIMPLE REACT NATIVE SETUP - NO CERTIFICATES NEEDED!

-## 🚀 Your TAD Service App is Ready!
+# ✅ TAD Service App - READY TO DEPLOY!

+## 🎉 STATUS: DEPENDENCIES FIXED & READY!

+Your React Native TAD Service app is now properly configured with all npm dependencies synced and ready for deployment!

 ### Features Built:
 - ✅ **Dark Mode Design** with Space Grotesk font